dotnet/docs-maui/docs/platform-integration/native-embedding.md

 :::zone-end

-In this example, the <xref:Microsoft.Maui.Hosting.MauiApp> object is created using lazy initialization.
-The `UseMauiEmbedding` extension method is invoked on the <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object.
-Therefore, your native app project should include a reference to the .NET MAUI class library project you created that contains this extension method.
-A <xref:Microsoft.Maui.MauiContext> object is then created from the <xref:Microsoft.Maui.Hosting.MauiApp> object, with a `bool` determining where the context is scoped from.
+In this example, the <xref:Microsoft.Maui.Hosting.MauiApp> object is created as a shared, static instance.
+When this object is created, `MauiProgram.CreateMauiApp` is called which in turn calls the `UseMauiEmbedding` extension method on the <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object.
+Therefore, your native app project should include a reference to the .NET MAUI class library project you created that contains your .NET MAUI UI.
+A <xref:Microsoft.Maui.MauiContext> object is then created with the `CreateEmbeddedWindowContext` method, that's scoped to the window.
 The <xref:Microsoft.Maui.MauiContext> object will be used when converting .NET MAUI controls to native types.

 ::: moniker-end